 Another highly recommended product for keeping your dog cool is a cool mat.
-We love the Deluxe Dog Cool Mat by imac.
+We absolutely love the Padded Dog Cool Mat.
 It offers comfort as well as an amazing cooling effect as your dog chills out.
 With a comfortable inner layer of foam along with the cooling gel, this mat is the best there is.
 Within a few moments of lying on it your dog will feel the cooling effects.
-It absorbs heat, reducing your dog's body temperature by up to 10°C.
+It absorbs heat, reducing your dog's body temperature.

 Most dogs adore splashing about in the water and it is a lovely cooling activity.
 These pop-up baths also make a great dog paddling pool for lots of water fun.